Scribblenauts: Development

 The first Scribblenauts game was first conceived by 5th Cell in spring 2007, around the same time as they had come up with their other title, Lock's Quest.
-The first idea for Scribblenauts named "Once Upon a Time" was inspired by Mad Libs.
-In Once Upon a Time you could draw sentences on the bottom screen and the action would appear on the top screen.
-"It was a good idea but it wasn't a game", Jeremiah Slackza said.
-Later on Jeremiah Slaczka had a dream where he was solving puzzles in an Aztec Temple.
-He merged the two ideas together and made Scribblenauts (a portmanteau of Scribble Astronauts).
-The first story for the game was about an Astronaut that went to different planets to help them out.
+The first idea for Scribblenauts named "Once Upon a Time" was inspired by Mad Libs; in it, a player could draw sentences on the bottom screen and the action would appear on the top screen.
+Jeremiah Slaczka said that it was a good idea but it was not a game.
+Later on Jeremiah had a dream where he was solving puzzles in an Aztec Temple.
+He merged the two ideas together and made "Scribblenauts" (a portmanteau of Scribble Astronauts).
+The first story for the game was about an astronaut that went to different planets to help them out.

 The general concept of Scribblenauts was that "anything you write, you can use", with 5th Cell spending three months just listing different objects to be added to the game.
 The game was developed using an engine named "Objectnaut", which allowed 5th Cell to quickly add properties to objects and creatures.
 According to 5th Cell creative director Jeremiah Slaczka, Scribblenauts was developed to be more of a casual game, akin to that of Brain Age and Nintendogs.

 Warner Bros.
 Interactive Entertainment was chosen to publish the series in English territories, due to them showing gradual interest in the first Scribblenauts game as it was developed.
 Konami published the first two games in Japan.

 After the layoff of 45 5th Cell employees in 2016, development of the series was shifted over to Shiver Entertainment, who would proceed to develop the series' sixth entry, Scribblenauts Showdown.